WPA3: 4 Features You Shouldn’t Miss Out On

 Improved Privacy on Public Wi-Fi Networks

 To fix this problem, WPA3 uses Simultaneous Authentication of Equals (SAE) – also called “individualized data encryption,” which encrypts the connection between your device and the Wi-Fi access point.
-In this approach, users who would like to intercept on your connection will be blocked – resulting in safer data traffic on your device.
+In this approach, users who would like to intercept your connection will be blocked – resulting in safer data traffic on your device.

 Secured Against Brute-Force Attacks